GoopsSoup/TodoList-Laravel/README.md

 <h3> Edit & Delete list  </h3>
 I wonder what these 'EDIT' & 'DELETE' do in my so called todo-list web...
-Anyway one of the main feature in every project is delete and edit so ofcourse my project have these feature to obviously delete and edit the lists.
+Anyway one of the main feature in every project is delete and edit/UPDATE so ofcourse my project have these feature to obviously delete and edit the lists.
 AND WITH THIS ALL FEATURE I SHALL HAVE THE <h4>CRUD</h4>
 <br><br>
 <img width="700" height="400" alt="Screenshot (80)" src="https://github.com/user-attachments/assets/6b9e4c51-8949-4e17-8c0d-6d4ccaa7904f" />